inkfish/enclosure-clamp-for-bluerov/README.md

 This model is based on the CAD models released by Blue Robotics and available on the [product page][store] and as a [3D printable model][printable], licensed [CC BY 4.0][license].

+## Usage

+Clone this repository with submodules:

+    git submodule init --update

+Use OpenSCAD to render one of the files `enclosure-clamp-{...}.scad`.
+Export the rendering as an STL file and 3D print.

 ## Variant Notes

 ### 2" (50mm) series